 Barkhausen noise gives a response to the stress level of specimens.
 Barkhausen noise can be used for the evaluation of stress state of materials.
 Tensile stress increases the Barkhausen noise signal amplitude and compressive stress decreases Barkhausen noise signal amplitude.

-With Stresstech products residual stress measurement and detection can be done effortlessly in production lines, laboratories and even on field.
+With Stresstech products, residual stress measurement and detection can be done effortlessly in production lines, laboratories, and even in the field.